 The ending theme to Jackass 3D, and featuring the cast on backing vocals, Memories is a sun-bleached Super-8 love letter to summer, skating and stupidity, a nostalgic paean to youth made all the more poignant by the presence of the late Ryan Dunn.
 End-of-an-era stuff that conjures up a bunch of pollen in the air every time.

-Honorable Mention II: I Love The USA
+Honourable Mention II: I Love The USA

-The band’s first song to ever feature the F-word has a nonetheless magnificent video centred on a truly committed performance from US comedian Patton Oswalt as a bumbagged, crotch-chopping mega-patriot.
+The band’s first song to ever feature the F-word has a nonetheless magnificent video centred on a truly committed performance from U.S. comedian Patton Oswalt as a bumbagged, crotch-chopping mega-patriot.
 The band’s presence is limited to Rivers’ appearance as a Secret Service agent, though, which excludes it from a place on the main list, probably.

 Read this next: